SymfonyCasts/testing/sfcasts/ep1/exceptions.md

 # Testing Exceptional Exceptions

-Do you remember when we were seeing this exception because our app *didn't* understand Maverick "ungry" stats?
+Do you remember when we were seeing this exception because our app *didn't* understand Maverick's "hungry" status?
 Welp, we've fixed that, but we still need to take care of one minor detail.
 Next time GenLab throws us a curve ball, like setting "Status: Antsy" on a dino, `GithubService` should throw a *clear* exception that mentions the label.